LiluKitty/lilucat.com/_posts/qrcodereader/2024-04-04-add-any-qr-code-or-barcode-to-apple-wallet.md

 categories: qr-code-reader
 date: 2024-04-04 11:21
 last_modified_at: 2025-07-01 14:16
+description: "Learn how to easily add any QR code or barcode to your Apple Wallet from a photo or scan.
+Our step-by-step guide makes it simple."
 image:
   path: /assets/img/blog/add-any-qr-code-to-apple-wallet.jpg
   alt: "Add Any QR Code or Barcode to Apple Wallet"